LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 - Controller-side processsing
 	+ Crash-consistent backup (two-phase backup)
 		* Phase 1
-			* Reset registers: case12_reg, TODO: case3_reg
+			* Reset registers: case12_reg, case3_reg
 			* Set flag
 		* Phase 2
 			* Read registers
 				- TODO: We may use data plane recirculation to read registers (recir pkts -> switch_os_thread_for_backup -> backup data -> server-side backuper -> rollback)?
-			* TODO: Load case3; if iscase3=0, notify the corresponding server to make snapshot and wait for ACK (need to count into bandwidth overhead of switch OS and servers)
+			* Load case3; if iscase3=0, notify the corresponding server to make snapshot (count into bandwidth overhead of switch OS and servers)
-				- TODO: Notification for server-side snapshot should be counted into server (multiply # of case3=0)
+				- NOTE: Notification for server-side snapshot should be counted into bandwidth overhead of both switch OS and server
+				- NOTE: we need to count each notification with a factor of # of case3=0 within servernum
 			* Reset flag -> no special optype from now on
 			* Optional: reset registers: case12_reg, case3_reg
-		* Send backup data by TCP
+		* Filter valid data and send backup data by TCP
 - Switch-OS processing
 	+ PUTREQ_CASE1/DELREQ_CASE1:
 		* NOTE: Case1 is forwarded to switch OS thread